 It serves the south of Sardinia and tourist destinations in South West such as Carloforte, Iglesias, The Costa Verde, Carbonia and Sant’Antioco.

-British Airways fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
-Please note that the 2022 flight schedules have not yet been published.
+-British Airways flies from London Gatwick to Cagliari-Elmas Airport (check the official website for the schedule).

-EasyJet fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
-Please note that the 2022 flight schedules have not yet been published.
+-Easyjet flies from London Gatwick to Cagliari-Elmas Airport (check the official website for the schedule).

 After arriving to France from the English Channel there are many routes available from France and Italy to reach Sardinia: